Skip links

 Lucrezia Tosato

-Benevento UNESCO World Heritage Site
+Benevento UNESCO World Heritage Site with the Church of Santa Sofia and the Strada Appia

 Italy dominates the World Heritage Sites list, according to UNESCO, the United Nations’ cultural branch.
 It has 43 locations listed considered as places of outstanding cultural and historical value.
 This is more than any other European country and practically all major styles of Western architecture can be found in Italy.